-Last updated on June 11th, 2025 at 12:47 pm
+Last updated on April 3rd, 2026 at 04:41 pm

 Table of Contents

-Most local business owners and even SEO freelancers don’t know which tools to trust, or even what to look for in a GMB audit.
+Many local business owners and even SEO freelancers don’t know which tools to trust, or even what to look for in a GMB audit.

 Evidence, they say, doesn’t hide.
 Below is the screenshot of my profile interaction so far: